 “Well, I wouldn’t be too thankful, coz all them dirty dirty dishes you had are in the oven.”

 ~LAUGHS~ I about shot tea out my nose.
 It was priceless.

 So this is Jyl’s recipe for candied apples that you eat with a fork, for those of us (myself included) who love the flavor of an old fashioned candied apple but don’t wanna put out the effort it takes to eat one.
 I love the taste of a good old fashioned candy apple (Mama’s recipe is in the cookbook!) but as I get older I find myself not as eager to bite into one of them.
 Well this is the full flavor (and then some) of a candied apple, that you eat with a fork.
 Jyl says sere them hot or cold and I agree, but I think my favorite is cold.
 Least that’s my favorite way this week.
-If you wanna go visit with Jyl on her blog, you can mosey on over there by clicking here.
-Be sure and tell her you like her way of washing dishes.
+If you ever run into Jyl be sure and tell her you like her way of washing dishes.